eboraks/job-description-nlp-analysis/README.md

 Note: * represent chaff phrases that don't represent skills
 ```

-This is what I am working on these days.
-I am experimenting with different clustering algorithms to group phrase vectors to identify soft skills.
+These days I am experimenting with different clustering algorithms to group cluster phrases's vectors to separate the what (skill phrase) from the chaff (unrelated to skills phrases).
 [Vectorize and Cluster Phrases Notebook](notebook/Vectorize_and_Cluster_Phrases.ipynb)